tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/购买指南/价格总览_intl_en.md

 | Singapore | 2.14 |

 >!
->- The threshold for elastic pricing lowered from 50,000 to 10,000 daily connected devices on January 4, 2021.
+>- The threshold for elastic pricing was lowered from 50,000 to 10,000 daily connected devices on January 4, 2021.
->- If the number of daily connected devices is less than 50,000 and pay-as-you-go billing is adopted before January 04, 2021, elastic pricing will be automatically applied since January 4, 2021.
+>- If the number of daily connected devices was less than 50,000 and pay-as-you-go billing was adopted before January 4, 2021, elastic pricing will be automatically applied from January 4, 2021.

 #### Daily connected devices > 10,000: elastic pricing
 | Service Access Point | Unit Price (USD/Daily Connected Devices/Day) |